Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: Introduction

+In this paper, we separately compute the QNMs for the four-dimensional pure \textsl{dS} space \cite{dSiz1,IZSMAIN} and the $5D$ \textsl{AdS}-Schwarzschild BH \cite{Govindarajan:2000vq} by using the FNNM within the framework of \textit{supervised learning} (see for instance \cite{SLearning} and references therein).
+In fact, the supervised learning algorithm analyzes some training (educational) data and generates an inference (or the so-called \textit{trial}) function that can be used to achieve new results.
+This requires that the learning algorithm should be reasonably generalized from the educational data to situations that are not visible.
+It was also shown in \cite{accuracy} that the accuracy of the results obtained from the neural network surpasses the accuracy of other machine learning algorithms like SVM (\textsl{support vector machines}) and RF (\textsl{random forest}).
+While performing the computations, we consider the massive scalar field perturbations of the associated spacetimes.
+Finally, we compare the QNM values obtained with the FNNM with the results found from the other methods.

-The paper is organized as follows.
-In Section II, we briefly review the DSW, which is nothing but the Schwarzschild-like wormhole solution.
-Section III is devoted to the review of the Mashhoon method that uses the P\"{o}schl-Teller potential and it is known as one of the vindicated numerical methods to compute the QNMs \cite{mash,Bueno:2017hyj}.
-In Section IV, we solve the QNMs numerically by using the FNNM, Then, we present and compare our results with the ones \cite{Abdalla,Bueno:2017hyj} in the literature.
-Finally, we discuss our results and conclude in section V. We follow the metric convention ($-,+,+,+ $).
+This paper is organized as follows: In \hyperref[II]{Sec.
+II}, we briefly review the QNMs of the $4D$ pure \textsl{dS} and the $5D$ \textsl{AdS}-Schwarzschild BH.
+In \hyperref[III]{Sec.
+III}, we describe the FNNM and show how one can compute the QNMs of those \textsl{dS/AdS} spacetimes.
+Then, we present and compare our results with the known ones.
+Finally, we conclude the paper with discussions in \hyperref[conc]{Sec.
+IV}.
+We use natural units with $G=\hbar=c=1$.